 If you enjoy walking, be sure to come closer to the main building and discover the Delta Sculpture Walk.
 It is a free, outdoor sculpture exhibit featuring a wonderful combination of works held by the College.
 The variety showcases multiple styles and media used by the artists and sculptors.
 All are placed within the beautifully landscaped grounds of Delta College, in the heart of Michigan's Great Lakes Bay Region.

 In 2011, Delta College addressed a large storm water issue by improving the Klauss drain through campus.
-This water shed drain runs from MBS airport all the way out to Saginaw Bay.
+This watershed drain runs from MBS airport all the way out to Saginaw Bay.
 There’s a walking trail around the south campus area, with interpretive signage, which provides educational content that promotes environmental education.
 You can also learn about the history of the land, responsible storm runoff, and our individual actions on the environment.

 In 2013, Delta College renovated its Health Professions Building (F-wing).
 The facility features a 15,000-gallon underground cistern that stores rain water, which is then used within the building.
 The surrounding area also features a return to more natural landscaping, with educational outdoor signage highlighting the actions taken.
+A sidewalk leads out by the Water Tower and connects to the North trail that begins near the maintenance buildings.

 Maps of the Walking Trails